Light at the end of a coronavirus: 4 reasons to remain optimistic during a pandemic

 However, scientists are learning more and more about the new coronavirus.
 Last week, there were very encouraging reports of research to decipher the genetic code of the virus.

 Viruses usually mutate as they multiply in an animal or human body, but in the case of the current SARS-CoV-2 coronavirus, mutations occur slowly or almost never occur, as scientists have noted.

 If these observations are confirmed, this may mean that one vaccine will be enough to instill a person's immunity for a long time.

-“A virus with a stable genome is good news in developing a vaccine,” said Professor Stefano Menzo, who is directly involved in this issue.
+“A virus with a stable genome is good news in the development of a vaccine,” confirmed Professor Stefano Menzo, who is directly involved in this problem.

 4. All in one boat

 Despite the fact that the outbreak of coronavirus separated many of us at the physical level, in moral terms, such cohesion between people has not been observed for a long time.